 This is the spot where your jaw will drop and the only word that’ll come out of your mouth is WOW.
 Lake Louise is postcard perfection and if you’ve dreamt of photographing the Canadian Rockies, it will well and truly feel like you’ve arrived.

 The only downside to its beauty is of course the crowds it attracts.
-However, you can find a way to experience the tranquillity of Lake Louise and photograph it’s scenery without joining the tripod wars along the lake…get yourself a canoe.
+However, you can find a way to experience the tranquillity of Lake Louise and photograph it’s scenery without joining the tripod wars along the lake…get yourself a canoe or get hiking!

 Once out on the lake, paddle up towards the glacier, along the shore line to photograph the forests and rocky scenery then don’t forget to highlight the turquoise blue in the foreground, it’s hard to get a bad shot here!

 I also opted to take out my underwater housing, dunking it off the side of the canoe to attempt a unique shot of Lake Louise with some split-levels.
 It meant I got a little wet each time the camera came back into the canoe but it made the experience even more fun and thrilling.